Technical Writing Certification(technical writing > certification)

 The STC offers certification through a test it developed.
 You can take the take the test from AMPG International.
 The exam is called the Certified Professional Technical Communicator (CPTC) exam.
 The CPTC exam for Foundation Certification approaches technical communication from these 9 key areas: "Project Planning, Project Analysis, Content Development, Organizational Design, Written Communication, Visual Communication, Reviewing and Editing, Content Management and Production Delivery."

 You can self-study for the exam.
 The STC says the book uses the Richard Johnson-Sheehan’s Technical Communication Today, Fifth Edition for the 50 question exam.
 The STC also has a CPTC study guide online as a PDF file.
-A small list of trainers for the CPTC courses can be found on the STC's accredited trainers page.

 Courses from Colleges and Universities